Researchers, regulators and Roche row over stockpiled drug Tamiflu

 The Cochrane review found that compared with a placebo, or dummy pill, Tamiflu led to a quicker alleviation of flu-like symptoms of around half a day (down from 7 days to 6.3 days) in adults, but the effect in children was more uncertain.

-There was no evidence of a reduction in hospitalisations or in serious flu complications such as confirmed pneumonia, bronchitis, sinusitis or ear infections in either adults or children, Heneghan’s team said.
+There was no evidence of a reduction in hospitalizations or in serious flu complications such as confirmed pneumonia, bronchitis, sinusitis or ear infections in either adults or children, Heneghan’s team said.

 Tamiflu also increased the risk of nausea and vomiting in adults by around 4 percent and in children by 5 percent, they said, and there was a reported increased risk of psychiatric events - described as mood changes - of around 1 percent when Tamiflu was used as a preventative drug in uninfected people.